skyout/sass-styleguide/README.md

 ### Nesting

 Element selector nesting should only be used when necessary.
 Direct descendents also should be used sparingly due to the performance hit that comes with their use.
+Nesting can cause unecessarily large file sizes when a lot of nesting occurs.

+Descendant selectors are inefficient because, for each element that matches the key, the browser must also traverse up the DOM tree, evaluating every ancestor element until it finds a match or reaches the root element.
+The less specific the key, the greater the number of nodes that need to be evaluated.

 Nesting should be four spaces, and any selectors should have a line break before them.

 ```sass